simonvomeyser/simple-web-dev/resources/markdown/testing-vue-in-laravel-with-jest.md

 }
 ```

-I would recommend creating a `setup.js` file where you can preparations for all test.
+I would also recommend creating a `setup.js` file where you can later do preparations for tests.

-For that reason, my (**link**)npm-package creates that file by default.
-I will skip it here though, this article is nerdy enough.
+My (**link**)npm-package creates that file by default, but I will skip it here though: It's not mandatory and this article is long enough.

 <sidenote heading="Hey, but I want a setup.js file!">